Northampton rapper slowthai picked in YouTube Music’s ‘Ones to Watch’ spotlight list

-Northampton-born rapper slowthai has been picked by YouTube Music as one of the streaming platform’s ten ‘Ones to Watch’ on its inaugural spotlight list.
+Northampton-born rapper slowthai has been picked by YouTube Music as one of the streaming platform’s 10 ‘Ones to Watch’ acts on its inaugural spotlight list.

-This list has been compiled by YouTube Music based on factors including YouTube views, engagement from music fans from across the world and YouTube Music analytics.
+This list has been compiled by YouTube Music based on factors including video views, engagement from music fans from across the world and YouTube Music analytics.

 Topping the list is R&B songstress Mahalia, with slowthai joining other acts including Octavian, Grace Carter, Kojey Radical, Sam Fender, L Devine, Dermot Kennedy, Samm Henshaw and Jade Bird.

-The list is dominated by individual singer songwriters who are pushing boundaries and, in some instances, creating new genres.
+The list is dominated by individual singer-songwriters who are, in some instances, creating new genres.

 The list is also notable for not featuring any groups, comprising ten solo artists.